 Daily 2x Overtime: Daily 2x Overtime would be calculated when the hours accrued for a single Timesheet meet the hours specified.
 Overtime is then calculated as double the wage for the Timesheet.

-Pay Period Cutoff Time: Pay Period Cutoff Time lets us know when to officially end the day for Payroll purposes, and effects how Payroll is run and Overtime is calculated on the Schedule, Timesheets, and Payroll pages.
+Pay Period Cutoff Time: Pay Period Cutoff Time lets us know when to officially start the day for Payroll purposes, and effects how Payroll is run and Overtime is calculated on the Schedule, Timesheets, and Payroll pages.
 This is particularly important when overnight shifts occur.
-For example, if the Pay Period Cutoff is 1am, and the Timesheet goes from 10pm-3am the next day, Time calculation will be 10pm-1am on the date the Timesheet started and 1am-3am will be calculated into the following day.
+For example, if the Pay Period Cutoff is 1am, and the Timesheet goes from 10pm-3am the next day, Time calculation will be split: 10pm-1am on the date the Timesheet started and 1am-3am will be calculated into the following day.

 Creating Custom Individual Overtime